xola/XolaElasticsearchProxyBundle/README.md

     authenticator: Xola\ElasticsearchProxyBundle\Authenticator
 ```

-The `indexes` parameter lets you grant access to only the specified elasticsearch indexes.
+* The `indexes` parameter lets you grant access to only the specified elasticsearch indexes.
-Override `authenticator` parameter and give it a classname which implements ElasticSearchProxyAuthenticatorInterface to
+* Override `authenticator` parameter and give it a classname which implements ElasticSearchProxyAuthenticatorInterface to authenticate a request.
-authenticate a request.
-The `authenticate` method should throw an `AccessDeniedException` if access is denied to the
+    * The `authenticate` method should throw an `AccessDeniedException` if access is denied to the user.
-user.
+    * The `filter` method can change the query sent to elastic search.
+Just change the `$query` parameter.
+Any custom logic to limit the search results can be implemented here.

 Routing
 -------